New dentures a new smile in days?

 So far, this sounds just like a plain old denture bath.But the MAGIC starts when you turn on the ultrasonics!
 The bath will make a quiet buzzing noise, and you may see tiny bubbles boiling off the surfaces of your dentures.
 The ultrasonics are dislodging all the visible AND microscopic debris from your dentures - BUT without any abrasive scrubbing, so your dentures stay shiny and glossy!

 You can read all about ultrasonic denture cleaners at my page Ultrasonic Denture Cleaners.

 Good dentures can sometimes be surprisingly difficult for a dentist to make.
 A lot depends on the attitude and expectations of the denture wearer.
 If you are expecting a new set of denture teeth to be just like your natural teeth, I'm afraid you are probably going to be disappointed.

-If you had lost the lower part of one of your legs, you wouldn't expect to be able to play basketball as well as you could before, even with the best artificial leg.
+If you had lost the lower part of one of your legs, you wouldn't expect to be able to play basketball as well as you could before, even with the best artificial leg in the world.

-There are two sayings that stick in my mind from dental school;
+There are two things my professors used to say to dental students that stick in my mind from dental school;"

 While these phrases sound cute, there IS an underlying truth behind them.
-Dentures can never be as good as the real thing.
+Dentures can never be as good as real, natural teeth.
 But, as an alternative to "no teeth at all", they can be pretty darn good!

 But first, what kinds of dentures are there?